swashata/wp-webpack-script/README.md

 ## What is wpack.io?

-Put simply, wpack.io is a nodejs based built tool to ease up using modern javascript in WordPress Themes and Plugins.
+Put simply, wpack.io is a nodejs based build tool to ease up using modern javascript in WordPress Themes and Plugins.
+It gives a fine _Developer Experience_ (DX) and a single dependency for all your bundling requirement.

+> It is a fine-tuned webpack/browser-sync configuration made specifically for
+> WordPress Theme and Plugin Development.

 With the rise of Gutenberg editor, the usage of modern JavaScript and libraries like react is imminent.
 The goal of this tooling is to: